robit-dev/events/README.md

 `go get -u github.com/robit-dev/events`

 ## Tests
-Describe and show how to run the tests with code examples.
+Tests can be run with `go test ./...`

 ## How to use?